AriZuu/emw-meter/README.md

 After building firmware and loading it to WifiMCU, type "help" at console prompt to get started. "sta" will connect to system to existing access point.
-Incoming MQTT messaging is currently not configurable, ie. topic names, json attributes and server name is built into code and thus need to be modified to be useful to someone else than me.
+Incoming MQTT messaging is currently not very configurable, ie. topic names and json attributes are built into code and thus need to be modified to be useful to someone else than me.

 GPIO connections: